lorenzomalferrari/codice-fiscale/README.md

 Download the project to your computer and open it with Android Studio.

-Perform any updates recommended by Android Studio.
+Check for updates recommended by Android Studio.

 ## Running App